 - Can be administered concomitantly with MMR

-- Boys are vaccinated as part of the immunization program with a two-dose schedule (6 months a part).
+- Girls and boys are vaccinated with a two-dose schedule (6 months a part).

 More information available at: